Discover Luxury Holidays in the Middle East

 Atlantis, The Palm

-- Guests receive complimentary access to Aquaventure and Lost Chambers
+- Complimentary access to Aquaventure and Lost Chambers when staying at the hotel

 - Have fun at Wave House’s wave machine, bowling alley and arcade